The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Kobe retired as one of the all-time greats.
 He is perhaps the closest we will ever come to the second coming of Michael Jordan.
-Kobe tried to emulate "his Airness" in every conceivable way - from the bald hairstyle, to the jersey number, to his mannerisms and signature moves.
+Kobe tried to emulate "his Airness" in every conceivable way—from the bald hairstyle and the jersey number to his mannerisms and signature moves.

 While Kobe stayed relatively healthy throughout his career, his last few years in the league were beset with injuries.
 To compound this, the Lakers were no longer in championship contention and were barely in playoff contention.

 Kobe was still able to close out his career on a high note.
 He scored a season-high 60 points against the Utah Jazz in his final NBA game.

 Joe Bryant was a popular player in the Philadelphia area.
 He was a player who was ahead of his time.
 During a time when most big men were slow-footed and mostly relied on points in the paint, Joe was more like Magic Johnson or Kevin Durant.
 He was a 6'9" giant who could dribble the ball and shoot jump shots.
 He was not the tall guy playing bully ball.

 Someone like Joe would easily thrive in today's game with the game being more positionless.
 Big men are not merely confined to scoring in the post, rebounding and protecting the paint.
 They also now bring the ball down the court, shoot mid-range jumpers and shoot from the three-point line.